HIMT 320/IS 321 Cr.3

 Health Care Systems: Analysis and Design

 This is the first course in a two-course sequence that addresses methods and techniques of health care information system (IS) analysis and design as performed within the system development life cycle.
 Included will be the definition of the problem, fact gathering, analysis, logical design, selection and evaluation of alternative health care information systems solutions from the point of view of the health provider and user.
 The course focuses on the problem solving process that leads to the development of logical IS solutions to applied health care programs.
-(Cross-listed with IS/HIMT; may only earn credit in one department.)
 Prerequisite: IS 220 or HIMT 320.
-(Crosslisted with IS/HIMT 370; may only earn credit in one department.)
+(Crosslisted with HIMT/IS; may only earn credit in one department.)
 Offered Fall.

 HIMT/IS 420 Cr.3

 Health Care Systems: Project Management

 This course addresses the phenomenal impact information system (IS) projects have had on health care delivery.
 Students learn how IS health care projects affect organizations, doctors, patients, and chronic-illness treatments, as well as individuals interested in managing their own health care.
 Concepts and tools for IS health care project management, process reengineering and work redesign are introduced.
 The purpose of this course is to expose students to IS project management activities in health care settings.
 Topics covered include recent IS health care project trends, budgeting, scheduling, resource management, scope, risk analysis, and deployment controls.
 The genesis of health care project management is covered using specific cases and examples.
 Prerequisite: admission to business or health information management systems minor.
 (Cross-listed with HIMT/IS; may only earn credit in one department.)
 Offered Spring.

 Data Communications and Computer Networks in Health Care